Building a Customer Centric Culture with Annette Pedroza

 Gabe Larsen: (19:35)

 Sometimes that, someone was using the word, sometimes you nail it and you scale it.
-You get one group to do it and then scale it to the rest of the organisation.
+You get one group to do it and then scale it to the rest of the organization.
 And sometimes that’s a better way to do it than try to go big or go home.
 Was there any, again, thinking about kind of tactics or tips on that as you got that small group, it sounds like the other VP, the other people just started to more and more or less naturally hear about it.
 Did you do anything to help them in that cause or was it pretty just kind of quote unquote viral?

 Annette Pedroza: (20:08)

 Viral is a good word.
 Yeah, it did.
 I mean, definitely it grew organically, but I was on it all the time.
 There was easily times where I would contact the group and I would maybe get, “We’re not sure.
 We don’t have time right now.”
-Because of course that’s really a lot of times with a programme like this, that’s what you get, right?
+Because of course that’s really a lot of times with a program like this, that’s what you get, right?
 We’ve got our day jobs to do.
 We’ve got so much work and I’m saying, “Hey, I’m asking for one call a month for each of the employees to call one customer a month and so-and-so group is doing it and they’re doing a great job.”
-And being able to highlight some of the wins that we had and what other groups are doing there becomes a little bit of a competition or we want to be recognised too.
+And being able to highlight some of the wins that we had and what other groups are doing there becomes a little bit of a competition or we want to be recognized too.
 So that was, I think a very important tactic at this particular company.

 Gabe Larsen: (20:56)